Federal Grant Information

 The strongest applications will have a thorough understanding of grant requirements, including deadlines, eligible costs, the application process, overall intent, duration of grant funding, design and environmental review requirements, and local funding match requirements.

-This includes a solid understanding of the grant itself, and how it pertains to one of the key focus areas for transportation under this legislation (Safety, Modernization, Climate, and Equity).
+This includes a solid understanding of the grant itself, and how it pertains to one of the key focus areas for transportation under this legislation (Safety, , Environmental Sustainability, Quality of Life, Economic Competitiveness, State of Good Repair, and System Modernization).
 Make your strongest argument possible, backed up by clear information, sound data, and broad community support at all governing and geographic levels with letters of support from partners.
 Additional factors to take into consideration are:

 - Most grant programs involve a match or “cost share” meaning that a portion of the project’s cost must be met with non-federal sources.
+Typically, the match requirement is 20%, but there are some opportunities to secure 100% federal funding awards.
 The required match percentage, sources of match, and other requirements vary from program to program.

 - The Build America Bureau, responsible for supporting transportation infrastructure development projects and offers several programs to provide project finance assistance to State, local, and private project sponsors.
 These are customizable credit instruments that reduce project costs and increase flexibility.